Software Testing Strategies and Approaches

 - Manual testing requires careful planning, design, and meticulous checking of results to detect what goes wrong.

-- Automation testing on the other hand, runs repetitive actions, such as regression tests which check that new code has not disrupted existing features that are working well.
+- On the other hand, automation testing runs repetitive actions, such as regression tests which check that new code has not disrupted existing features that are working well.
 For example, a website needs to be tested by filling in 50 fields in a form.
 Now, this action needs to be repeated with multiple sets of values.
 Let a machine handle this rather than risk wasting time, human effort, and human error is wiser.

 Behavioral testing does require some understanding of the system’s technicality.
 Testers need some measure of insight into the business side of the software, especially about what target users want.
 To create test scenarios, they must know what users will likely do once they access a website or app.